 By Barbara O’Neill, Ph.D., CFP®, [email protected]

 July was Military Consumer Month and OneOp Personal Finance team held a webinar called Helping Military Consumers Avoid Scams and Navigate Finances.
-Included was discussion of scams related to COVID-19, rental cars, cryptocurrencies, technology, and more with speakers from the Federal Trade Commission (FTC) and Consumer Financial Protection Bureau (CFPB).
+Included was a discussion of scams related to COVID-19, rental cars, cryptocurrencies, technology, and more with speakers from the Federal Trade Commission (FTC) and Consumer Financial Protection Bureau (CFPB).

 Below are seven tips for Personal Financial Managers (PFMs), from the webinar and government agency sources, to share with military families to help them avoid scams:

 - Beware of “Cold Contacts”- Whether contact is made by phone, text, in person, or electronically, be skeptical of anyone contacting you from the “federal government.”
 This is often done with fraudulent income tax and “vaccine verification” scams.
 No government agency will call, e-mail, or text demanding personal information and/or money to get a vaccine passport, child tax credit, or stimulus payment.

 - Recognize “Red Flags” for Fraud– Examples include being asked to make payments with gift cards (this was done with some rental car scams) and with digital currency (a.k.a., cryptocurrencies), like Bitcoin and Ethereum, and being asked to wire money to a product or service ‘vendor.”

 - Beware of Common Military Scams– According to Military OneSource, common scams that affect service members include rental property scams, DFAS/MyPay phishing scams to steal Social Security and bank account information, car sale scams, romance scams, and fake military charities.